andreaskaempf/adventofcode2023/README.md

   much bigger shape, that cannot be computed in memory.
 Did Part 1 using simple recursive flood fill, Part 2 using go-geom library.

+* **Day 19**: (Go) Given a set of rules, and a set of parts, determine which parts are accepted by the rules.
+Rules are a series of tests, each of which is either a comparison or a destination.
+A comparison is of the form "s<1351:dest", where "s" is an attribute, "<" is a comparator, "1351" is a number, and "dest" is a destination.
+For Part 2, determine how many parts, within a universe of 0..4000 for each of the four parameters, would be accepted (*to do*).

 * **Day 21** (Go) Given a map of points and rocks, find the number of points // that can be reached in n steps, starting from a given point.
 Used Djikstra's algorithm to find the shortest path to every point, and then count the number